 - Step 1.
 Rank the classes of the classification result in the order, from the class which includes relevant documents the most.
-In the rest of this paper, we call the result of this step data 1. - Step 2.
+In the rest of this paper, we call the result on this step data 1 with respect to the rank assigned in Step 1. - Step 2.
 Adopt up to 20th documents from data 1.
 If the method is a non-exclusive method, and if the same documents appear in multiple classes, then retain the name of the former documents in data 1, but mark "d:" for the head of the id of the other documents.
-The documents marked does not seem relevant on "trec\eval."
-In the rest of this paper, we call the result of this step data 2. - Step 3.
-Run "trec\eval with datas 1 and 2.
+The documents marked does not seem relevant on "trec_eval."
+In the rest of this paper, we call the result on this step data 2.

+Step 3.
+Run "trec_eval with datas 1 and 2.